mblevu/justChere/BMM/README.md

 - The metadata helps in keeping track of whether a block is allocated or free.

+# Structure:

-**MemoryBlock Structure:**
+**MemoryBlock Struct**

-*The MemoryBlock structure includes two main fields:*
+MemoryBlock is a struct that represents each block in the memory pool, with fields for the size of the memory block and whether it is allocated or not.

 - *size*: The size of the memory block.
 - *is_allocated*: A flag indicating whether the block is currently allocated or free.

-**MemoryManager Structure:**
+**MemoryManager Struct:**

-- The MemoryManager structure is used to manage the memory pool and other related data.
-It includes:
+ MemoryManager is used to define a memory block struct, which includes a pointer to the memory pool and the size of the memory pool.

 + *memory_pool*: A pointer to the memory pool.
 + *pool_size*: The total size of the memory pool.

+**TestScenario Struct:**

+TestScenario is used to hold the parameters of a test scenario, including the size of the memory pool, the maximum block size for allocations, and the number of allocation/deallocation requests.

 # Algorithms: